Thyroid & Cold Intolerance…Heat Intolerance Too!

 • I just am responding that I hope you got help.
 It seems like you posted 5 years ago and nobody answered.
 Childbirth made me quite sick.
 I was the one who diagnosed myself with thyroid disease based on a magazine article and then had to push for bloodwork.
 My Tsh was quite high.
 It has been 25 years.
 I’m on synthroid.
 Levothyroxine makes me quite sick.
 But the doctors don’t listen.
 I hope you’ve gotten help.
 Hang on.

-8. blank Carla Ricketts says
+8. Carla Ricketts says

 Hi, is there a blood test for Hashimoto’s as I’m on medication for underactive thyroid alreadly. my symptoms match hastimotos.